 - At the same time, it’s just as important to respect your hours off work.
 If possible, try not to bring your work home and vice versa.
 Feel free to tell your coworkers if you’re going to be out in certain hours so you can’t be reached.
 Turn off your smart devices, laptops, and other gadgets that can make you think about work.
 Try your best to get enough sleep and exercise.

 Sometimes, one of the best solutions to problems about mental health in the workplace is to actually talk about it with someone, be it with a colleague you’re close with, your human resources manager, or your supervisor.

 This might be able to help you help them be aware of your situation, and they might be able to find some ways to assist you with the situation.

-- This can allow you to be qualified for programs of the company related to time management, stress management, and even counselling if these programs are available.
+- This can allow you to be qualified for programs of the company related to time management, stress management, and even get free online counselling.

 - These might even motivate the company to take more measures regarding mental health concerns of workers.

 - Just talking about it can be a good release as not only does it help you open up to your colleagues, but it can also help cultivate a nature of trust between you and them.